Vera Pauw

-Vera Pauw ([ˈveːraː ˈpʌu]; born 18 January 1963) is a Dutch football coach and former player.
-She currently manages the Republic of Ireland women's national football team.
-She has managed several national women's football teams, including Scotland, Netherlands, Russia and South Africa.
+Vera Pauw ([ˈveːraː ˈpʌu]; born 18 January 1963) is a Dutch football coach and former player who is the manager of the United Arab Emirates women's national team.
+She has managed several national women's football teams, including Ireland, Scotland, Netherlands, Russia and South Africa.

 Playing career

 As a child, Pauw played football with her two brothers on the streets.
 When she was 13 years old SV Bredorodes started a women's team which Pauw joined, and at the age of 18 she moved to VSV Vreeswijk to play at a higher level.
 Soon she arrived at the Netherlands women's national football team and from 1983 to 1998 played 89 international matches, but never qualified for the final tournament of a World Cup or European Championship.
 She did become the first female Dutch player to play professionally outside the country, when she signed for Italian Serie A club Modena in 1988.
 After two years in Italy, she returned to the Netherlands and played for Puck Deventer and SV Saestum.